Firstofherkind/Firstofherkind/README.md

 ### Hi there 👋
 🌱 I’m currently learning Python Programming Language.
+👯 I’m looking to collaborate on any project to help become a better developer and as well build my portfolio.
+📫 How to reach me: egwujennifer@yahoo.com. send a mail!

 <!--
 **Firstofherkind/Firstofherkind** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.